anna546stella/COVID_Hackathon/Datasets/Ferret_infected_nasal/README.md

 Experiment "Series 14" are trachea samples taken from the lungs of ferrets that had been infected for 3 days either with SARS-CoV-2, or influenza (IAV), or an uninfected control.

+There are two additional columns that map these ferret gene IDs to their nearest human orthologs, so you can more easily compare the ferret results to the human datasets.